goodscloud/technical-maxims/README.md

  * Don't use language built-ins as identifiers.
 This includes `id`, `type`, `filter`, and all other [Python built-ins](http://docs.python.org/2/library/functions.html).
  * Strive for consistency in naming, use the same variable names for the same kinds of objects across different functions/modules.
 * Comment things that are confusing or weird.
 Don't comment obvious things.
+* Code should satisfy [the grep test](http://jamie-wong.com/2013/07/12/grep-test/) - identifiers should be findable by searching the code.
 * Version control is for remembering old or unused code.
 Comments are *not* for remembering old or unused code.
 Be ruthless about deleting old or unused code.
 * Don't copy and paste code.
 Ever.
 No, not even just this one time.
 Write a little function, use a template, or [fragments](https://github.com/glyphobet/fragments).
 * Subclass, inherit, wrap, @decorate, encapsulate.
 But do not patch the monkey.
 And do not punch the duck.